 UPSERT KEYS list:

-- The Designated Timestamp column must be included in the
+- The Designated Timestamp column must be

-- Columns of STRING and BINARY types cannot be used in the
+- Columns of STRING and BINARY types cannot be

 The easiest way to explain the usage of

 UPSERT KEYS is through an example: